-Earth and Space Science II is an extended laboratory, field, and literature investigations-based course whereby students apply concepts from other scientific disciplines in synthesizing theoretical models of Earth and its interactions with the macrocosm.
-Students enrolled in this course examine various Earth and space science phenomena, such as the structure, composition, and interconnected systems of Earth and the various processes that shape it, as well as Earth's lithosphere, atmosphere, hydrosphere, and celestial environment.
-Students analyze and apply the unifying themes of Earth and space science as part of scientific inquiry aimed at investigating Earth and space science problems related to personal needs and community issues.
+Grade Level: 11-12 Earth and Space Science II is an extended laboratory, field, and literature investigations-based Course #: 3046 course whereby students apply concepts from other scientific disciplines in synthesizing Length: Full Year theoretical models of Earth and its interactions with the macrocosm.
+Students enrolled in this Credit(s): Two course examine various Earth and space science phenomena, such as the structure, Diploma: Counts as an composition, and interconnected systems of Earth and the various processes that shape it, as Elective for all diplomas; well as Earth's lithosphere, atmosphere, hydrosphere, and celestial environment.
+Students analyze and apply the unifying themes of Earth and space science as part of scientific inquiry Prerequisite: Earth and Space aimed at investigating Earth and space science problems related to personal needs and Science I community issues.
+Fulfills a Core 40 Science course requirement for all diplomas